ericstratford/protein-packed-meals/README.md

 Let's say you're a gym-bro who wants to cut down on the number of meals you eat per day.
 Which meal of day should you cut out and which should you keep?
 In this project, we're going to explore the question:

-**Which type of meal packs the most protein per calorie on average?**
+**"Which type of meal packs the most protein per calorie on average?"**

 To answer this question, we're going to be using a dataset of recipes from food.com.
 We are also going to be using a related dataset of reviews for each recipe for some preliminary data exploration.
 The recipes dataset contains 83,782 rows, one for each recipe as well as the columns for recipe name, cooking instructions, ingredients, nutrition, etc.